 Below is a list of some films I have found insightful and also useful for teaching and debating in class.
-I run film nights in my environmental option class for masters students and end of semester film shows, and have used films and film clips in class.
-I have been helping the production team of Walls and the Tiger with the creation of teaching materials.
+I have run film nights as part of my teaching for 15 years both in my environmental option class for masters students and end of semester film shows, and have used films and film clips in class.

 Walls and the Tiger (external link)

 This is an independent production covering land grabbing in India.
+I helped the production team with the creation of teaching materials.
 The story is told through the rural resistance to the creation of a monetary economy they neither need nor want.
 India’s modernisation dream pushed by a minority on the majority.
 The hypocrisy of growth as addressing poverty is revealed.
 The corporations that are buying up land are profiting from a comprehensive state-sponsored program of building “special economic zones” (SEZ) that offer low-tax or tax-free havens for international corporations.

 Walls and the Tiger is a powerful documentary exposing the hypocrisy of the push for economic growth being described as development.
 Even those opposing growth in ‘developed countries’ (like Tim Jackson and Peter Victor) continue to recommend it everywhere else regardless of the land grabbing and dislocation of rural communities and indigenous people that results.
 Here we have those living in rural India being given a rare opportunity to voice what is wrong with the drive for (Western & Eastern) materialism and economic growth, that ruins their previously sustainable lives.
 Behind this is corporate profiteering (e.g. Nike, Pfizer) and the provision of cheap consumer goods, made cheap by exploitation of workers—on wages no American or European would ever accept—the environment and the least powerful in society.
 This is something prevalent across the globe.
 Breaking rural India is just part of the process.
 The only hope for the rural poor is to get organised, show solidarity and fight back against the machine, which in this case they do.
 The social ecological and economic are combined in their struggle as we follow a village community oppressed by police and failing justice systems that do the work of corrupt and/or uncaring government officials obsessed by money and the promise of corporate riches.
 There is also hope here in that the institutions of politics, law and human rights allow some victories even for the poorest, but only with the help of dedicated activists prepared to risk everything to support the oppressed.